sulabh915/Burpsuite-AI-Extension/README.md

    git clone https://github.com/yourname/ai-burp-assistants.git
    cd ai-burp-assistants
    ```
  2.Create a groq_keys.txt file in the project directory and add one or more API keys, one per line:
     ```bash
     gsk_xxxxxxxxxxxxxxxxxxxxx
     gsk_yyyyyyyyyyyyyyyyyyyyy
     ```
-    In Burp Suite:
+  3.In Burp Suite:
     Open Extender → Extensions → Add
     Set Type to Python
     Load either AIres.py or ai_fuzzer_assistant.py

+## 🚀 Usage

+### 🔎 AIres (Response Analyzer)
+1. Send or intercept a request in Burp.
+2. Open the **AI Assistant** tab.
+3. The extension will show AI-generated analysis of the HTTP response.

+### 🧪 AI Fuzzer Assistant
+1. Send a request with parameters (query, body, headers, cookies).
+2. Open the **AI Fuzzer** tab.
+3. The extension will:
+   - Ask AI to generate fuzzing payloads
+   - Apply mutations to the request
+   - Send requests and display results in a table

+## ⚠️ Disclaimer
+These extensions are provided for educational use and authorized penetration testing only.
+Do not use them against systems without explicit permission from the owner.